Scion Logo

 Scion Symbol

 The ellipse has an uneven thickness: it is narrower at the top and bottom than on the sides.
 The crossbar does not blend into the ring like the curly elements on the Toyota emblem.
 It is separated on the right and left by a thin gray stripe.
-This enhances the 3D effect that is created with wide paths and linear gradients.
+This enhances the 3D effect created with wide paths and linear gradients.

 Emblem

 The curved “S,” where the brand nameplate is superimposed, has an unusual design.
 It looks like two dorsal fins of a shark peeking out from under the water.
 In this case, the symbolism of the emblem becomes even wider than it seems at first glance.
-The image can indicate high speed, dynamism, movement.
+The image can indicate high speed, dynamism, and movement.
 This is a hint that Scion cars are the fastest and most agile.
 The two sides of the “S” also resemble a road leading to the horizon.

 Scion: Interesting Facts